syncfusion-content/uwp-docs/uwp/Image-Editor/Crop.md

 * Enable Cropping and Select the Crop region visually.
 * Manually set the cropping area.

+N> You can enable the cropping in the zoomed area and crop the specific position from the zoomed area.

 #### Handling the cropping tool

 The `ToggleCropping` method in the SfImageEditor control is used to enable and disable a cropping region placed over the image to visually choose the area for cropping.